gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerScannedFileTypes.md

 ```

 ## DESCRIPTION
+Note: For the preview version of the scanner, this cmdlet is deprecated.
+Instead, use the [Azure portal to configure the scanner](/information-protection/deploy-aip-scanner-preview).

-The Add-AIPScannerScannedFileTypes cmdlet adds new file types to a list that you have already configured by using [Set-AIPScannerScannedFileTypes](./Set-AIPScannerScannedFileTypes.md).
+For the general availability version, the Add-AIPScannerScannedFileTypes cmdlet adds new file types to a list that you have already configured by using [Set-AIPScannerScannedFileTypes](./Set-AIPScannerScannedFileTypes.md).
 The list specifies which file types to scan or exclude from scanning by the Azure Information Protection scanner.

 To add a new file type to scan, specify `.<file name extension>`.
 To exclude a new file type from being scanned, specify `-.<file name extension>`.